 For those cases, first-line treatment is surgery to remove the cortisol-secreting tumors from the adrenal glands; that is called an adrenalectomy.
 However, this procedure frequently results in adrenal insufficiency — the inability to produce enough adrenal hormones.

 Most times, this happens due to wasting (atrophy) of the adrenal tissue remaining after surgery due to chronic inhibition of ACTH release caused by excess cortisol.
 As a consequence, adrenal glands stop working properly to produce enough of its hormones (e.g., adrenaline, aldosterone, and cortisol).

 People may take a long time — or never — to recover from adrenal insufficiency, requiring lifelong steroid replacement therapy.

-In this study, researchers tested if mifepristone (brand names Mifeprex, Korlym), a medication that blocks the effects of glucocorticoid hormones such as cortisol, could help preserve adrenal gland tissue and prevent adrenal insufficiency.
+In this study, researchers tested if mifepristone (brand names Korlym, Mifeprex), a medication that blocks the effects of glucocorticoid hormones such as cortisol, could help preserve adrenal gland tissue and prevent adrenal insufficiency.

-But the medicine has been used to treat excess cortisol in some patients with Cushing’s syndrome, significantly improving insulin resistance, blood pressure control, psychiatric symptoms, and quality of life.
+The medicine also has been used to treat excess cortisol in some patients, significantly improving insulin resistance, blood pressure control, psychiatric symptoms, and quality of life.

 In this study, using a rat model of Cushing’s syndrome, the team tested a seven-day oral treatment with mifepristone prior to adrenal surgery.